pkgsrc is a framework for building over 20,000 open source software packages. It is the

 different operating systems.
 Use one package manager across all of your systems!

-Joyent provide binary packages for SmartOS/illumos, Mac OS X, and Linux.
+Joyent provide binary packages for SmartOS/illumos, macOS, Linux, and NetBSD.

 Choose Your Linux Package Set